lTomyV/RNG_CarBomb/README.md

 # RNG_CarBomb
- This is a useable item for the ESX framework that the player can plant on a car.
+ This is a useable item for the QBCore framework that the player can plant on a car.
 There are five different methods of making the vehicle explode.
+ The original release and almost all the code has been made by https://github.com/Developer-Bear

- ## Created for Rogue Nation Gaming by Bear
+ ## Created for Rogue Nation Gaming by Bear & converted by lTomyV

  ### Installation/Setup Instructions
- 1) Add the folder to your `resources` directory
+ 1) Add the folder into your `resources` directory

- 2) Add the item `ied` to your items table in your database
+ 2) Add the item `ied` to your qbcore/shared/items

  3) Start the resource in your `server.cfg` file